Ilanad/docs.getcloudify.org/content/cli/maintenance-mode.md

 ### Activate

-Usage: `cfy maintenance-mode activate`
+Usage: `cfy maintenance-mode activate [options]`

 Activate maintenance mode on the manager disallowing further REST requests.

 #### Optional flags

 * `--wait=false` - Wait until there are no running executions and automatically activate maintenance-mode.
-* `timeout=SECONDS` - Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate.)
+* `--timeout=SECONDS` - Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate.)

 ### Deactivate